DHSTTOS/documents/final_presentation/script.md

-##Script for the program demonstration during the final presentation
+##Script for the screencast of a program demonstration for the final presentation

 login screen 10-15 seconds
 on main screen: ca. 45 seconds